dderjoel/dotfiles/Readme.md

 For i3-rename-workspaces
 --
-1. From the aur: `perl-linux-inotify2`
+1. From the AUR for i3-rename-workspaces: `perl-linux-inotify2`

 ## TODO:
 1. set up scripts for `ln -s`'s